pivotal/blog/content/post/configure-vault-for-ci.md

 effect `bbl` generates an entire state directory full of secrets and certs.
 Now instead of doing a `put` on a `git` resource to store the state directory you can use the `vault-resource` to store the entire state directory in Vault.

+**IMPORTANT**: Currently, the vault-resource **only supports the KV Secret Engine v1** because Concourse only supports that.
+We are working to have it support KV Engine v2 (versioned secrets) however since Concourse itself doesn't retrieve secrets from v2 we thought it prudent to keep the vault-resource in-step with Concourse for now.

+Otherwise, you'd have pipeline secrets stored in KV Engine v1 and other team secrets stored in KV Engine v2 and you'd have to update the app role policies to have appropriate access to both.

 **More Info:**